-For straightforward answers to these and other real-life questions, get Louisiana Legal Ethics: Standards & Commentary (2019), an easy and comprehensive reference to Louisiana legal ethics rules, cases, and indispensable practical advice.
+For straightforward answers to these and other real-life questions, get Louisiana Legal Ethics: Standards & Commentary (2021), an easy and comprehensive reference to Louisiana legal ethics rules, cases, and indispensable practical advice.
 Updated for 2021 with more than 40 new cases.

 Contents of Louisiana Legal Ethics: Standards and Commentary (2021)

-- Selected “professionalism” codes and materials, including Louisiana’s new 2018 Code of Professionalism.
+- Selected “professionalism” codes and materials, including Louisiana’s revised Code of Professionalism.

 - Answers to frequently asked legal ethics questions.